stevencox/tycho/README.md

 ### Next

-[ ] Support Docker Compose as the input format.
+[ ] Support (a useful subset of) Docker Compose as the input format.